The fire adds another sad event to their recent difficulties, Pam said.

-The Peru Volunteer Fire Department was dispatched to Mark Way at 11:32 a.m.
+The Peru Volunteer Fire Department was back in service at 1:22 p.m.